352.Infanterie-Division

 A bulk of the Gren.Rgt.916 was stationed along the coast in the Vierville - St. Laurent - Colleville sector.
 Interspersed in this sector were elements of Gren.Rgt.726 of 716.Inf-Div.
 352.Inf-Div occupied a number of strong points, known as Widerstandsnester along the coast - WN59 through WN74.
 These resistance nests contained machine guns, mortars, anti-tank and anti-aircraft guns, tank turrets and rocket positions.

-Use the links to learn more about each of the resistance nests.
+Learn more about each of the resistance nests.

 THE 352nd IN BATTLE IN FRANCE

 Aerial reconnaissance photos of the Normandy coastline on 3 June, days before the invasion, indicate that elements of an unidentified infantry unit have relocated to positions along the Calvados coast, just east of the Vire estuary.
-Allied Intelligence suspects it to be the veteran 352nd Infantry Division, although the 352nd had thought to have been located further south.
+Allied intelligence suspects it to be the 352nd Infantry Division, although the 352nd had thought to have been located further south.
 No reports have been received from resistance groups in France as to the 352nd relocating to the coastline.

 D-Day Invasion - Omaha Beach